“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 Quantitative trait loci identification and characterization.

 Cloning and gene transfer experiments.

-The SNP like genetic markers has great value in the genome-wide association studies.
+The SNP-like genetic markers have great value in genome-wide association studies.

 The genetic markers are one of the best choices for location disease-causing genes on a chromosome.
 Furthermore, cancer genetic markers are nowadays used in the diagnosis and prognosis of cancer.